robtweed/node-mwire/README.md

 I've developed *node-mwire* to make it possible for the growing Node.js community to benefit from the great flexibility and performance that these Global-based databases provide.
 The combination of Node.js and Globals is truly remarkable, and I'm hoping node-mwire will result in them becoming much better known for NoSQL database storage.

+*node-mwire* is one of two Node.js clients available for GT.M and Cach&#233;.
+It uses an adaptation of the Redis wire protocol and is implemented as an extension to Brian Noguchi's high-performance *redis-node* client.

+An alternative client, node-mdbm, which uses an adaptation of the HTTP-based SimpleDB protocol, is also available.

 ##  Installing the Global-based back-end System